Trying to find great activities and attractions in the City of Angels? Our Los Angeles itinerary is all you need to plan the perfect trip!

 Consider walking down Sunset Boulevard, aka the Sunset Strip, though this spot is at its prime when the sun goes down.
 If you’re itching to experience nightlife during your LA itinerary, Sunset Strip is the place to be.

-If you’d like to continue exploring the famous spots in downtown LA, hop on the local bus and continue down Hollywood Boulevard towards Beverly Hills.
+If you’d like to continue exploring the famous spots in downtown LA, hop on the local bus and continue down Hollywood Boulevard toward Beverly Hills.
 Walk down the classic, palm-tree-studded streets and admire all the mansions.

 Day 1 Afternoon – Explore Santa Monica Pier & Venice On An Electric Bike Tour